ReuschelCGN/PkmnHomeIcons/README.md

 npm install && npm run build

-Any donations very welcome if you want to support my personal morale / upkeep of image repo's
+Thanks to NilePlumb for his work -> Any donations very welcome if you want to support my personal morale / upkeep of image repo's

 Paypal: